dannysexton25/osticket-prereqs/README.md

    - The warnings should now be gone.

 > ✅ PHP extensions are now enabled, and you're ready to continue with the osTicket setup.
+> 💡 *Note: All required areas have been highlighted for your convenience.*
+---